oussema286/fordead_package/docs/Tutorial/08_create_graphs.md

 ##### Running this step using a script

-Run the following instructions to perform this processing step :
+Run the following instructions to perform this processing step:

 ```python
 from fordead.visualisation.vi_series_visualisation import vi_series_visualisation